India's weapons procurement from the US jumps to USD 3.4 billion in 2020

 In fact, the US refunded USD 10.8 million to Pakistan, taken for the purchase of weapons.

-Between 1950 and 2020, Pakistan purchased weapons worth USD 10 billion from the US under FMS.
+Between 1950 and 2020, Pakistan purchased weapons worth USD 10 billion from the US under the FMS.

 According to the Assistant Secretary of State for Political Military Affairs Clarke Cooper, fiscal 2020 saw a total of USD 175.8 billion in US government-authorised arms exports.